 Started in the US in September 1992, Childhood Cancer Awareness Month (CCAM) is symbolised by a gold ribbon.
 During this month, cancer organisations involved in supporting children with cancer and their parents mobilise to raise awareness and resources to reduce the burden of cancer for children.

 The incidence of cancer in children is rare relative to that of adults, however it is an important cause of childhood mortality worldwide and a leading cause of death for children in high-income countries and in a growing number of middle-income countries.
-While there are approximately 300,000 reported cancers cases diagnosed each year in those aged under 19, with a mortality rate of about 26%, it is estimated that the real numbers are much higher as low- and middle-income countries have limited or no cancer registries yet account for some 80% of childhood cancer cases.
+There are approximately 300,000 reported cancers cases diagnosed each year in those aged under 19.
+However, it is estimated that the real numbers are much higher as low- and middle-income countries have limited or no cancer registries yet account for some 80% of childhood cancer cases.

 HRH Princess Dina Mired of Jordan, President of UICC, has often shared her experience as a mother of cancer patient.
 Her son was diagnosed with Acute Lymphoblastic Leukaemia in 1997, when there was limited cancer care in Jordan.
 Recently, she expressed a particular concern and sympathy for patients who are diagnosed with cancer and their families, in the current climate, where the coronavirus pandemic has created additional challenges in dealing with cancer.